Principled Multimodal Representation Learning: Implementation Details

 \subsection{Model Architecture}

 We design the PMRL model architecture following the well-developed VAST model.
 Specifically, the vision encoder is set to use EVAClip-ViT-G~\cite{sun2023eva}, with 1.3B parameters.
 The input resolution for visual data is configured to 224$\times$224 pixels.
 The text encoder is implemented with BERT, with the maximum caption length limited to 40 and the subtitle length to 70.
 The audio encoder is configured to use the BEATs model~\cite{chen2023beats}.
-The audio input is processed into 64 mel-frequency bins, and the target input length is set to 1,024 frames.
+The audio input is processed into 64 mel-frequency bins, and the target input length is set to 1,024 frames. {We also implement PMRL with another model architecture of ImageBind to involve more modalities and diverse tasks.
+Specifically, ImageBind includes vision, audio, text, depth, thermal, and IMU modalities.
+We add an additional projector after the backbone to achieve an efficient fine-tuning on the VAST-150K dataset.
+We directly use the vision to process the tactile modality on the TVL dataset to demonstrate the adaptation on novel modality.
+We implement VAST with multiple contrastive losses to align different modalities.
+All the settings on the model architecture are the same for VAST, GRAM, and PMRL to ensure a fair comparison and validation. }

+{For multimodal hyperspectral imaging tasks, we use a convolutional neural network as the projector for LiDAR and HSI, followed by a mean pooling to obtain the final representations.
+The dimension is set as 256.
+The text label is viewed as a special modality for alignment and is processed as learnable embeddings.
+The features of LiDAR and HSI are averaged for the classification evaluation. }

 For multimodal neuron imaging tasks, we implement the PMRL model by equipping it with an fMRI encoder as BrainNetTF~\cite{kan2022brain} (built upon a graph transformer model), an sMRI encoder as a 2-layer MLP, and a text encoder as BERT as well.
 Resting-state fMRI data is preprocessed via a CPAC pipeline and a specified brain parcellation atlas (\textit{i.e.}, CC200).
 For each subject, the mean time series of each brain region was extracted using the selected atlas.
 Subsequently, two types of functional connectivity matrices were computed: Pearson correlation and partial correlation matrices, representing the pairwise relationships between brain regions. sMRI features are extracted from FreeSurfer-processed outputs.
 ComBat harmonization is applied to the sMRI features to mitigate site and batch effects, using site, age, sex, IQ, and diagnostic label as covariates.
 The resulting sMRI features are concatenated into a matrix.
 For the textual features, we combine age and gender attributes as ``age: $<$attr\_age$>$, gender: $<$attr\_gender$>$'' for each subject.
 The multimodal representations are averaged and fed to a 3-layer MLP that returns the predictions in binary for classification.
 We replace $\mathcal{L}_{\text{IM}}$ with the classification loss in implementing VAST, GRAM, and PMRL.